Local Differential Privacy for Regret Minimization in Reinforcement Learning: Lower Bound

 \section{Lower Bound}

-We begin by providing a lower bound on the regret that any LDP RL algorithm must incur.
+We provide a lower bound on the regret that any LDP RL algorithm must incur.
 For this, as is standard when proving lower bounds on the regret in RL \citep[e.g.,][]{auer2002nonstochastic,lattimore2020bandit}, we construct a hard instance of the problem.
-The proof (see App.~\ref{app:proof_lower_bound}) relies on the fact that local differential privacy acts as Lipschitz function, with respect to the KL-divergence, in the space of probability distribution~\citep[see][Thm.
-1]{duchi2013local}.
+The proof (see App.~\ref{app:proof_lower_bound}) relies on the fact that LDP acts as Lipschitz function, with respect to the KL-divergence, in the space of probability distribution. \begin{theorem}[Lower-Bound] For any algorithm $\mathfrak{A}$ associated to a $\varepsilon$-LDP mechanism, any number of states $S\geq 3$, actions $A\geq2$ and $H \geq 2\log_{A}(S-2) + 2$, there exists an MDP $M$ with $S$ states and $A$ actions such that: $\mathbb{E}_{M}(\Delta(K)) \geq \Omega\left( \frac{H\sqrt{SAK}}{\min\left\{\exp(\varepsilon) - 1, 1\right\}}\right)$. \end{theorem} { The lower bound of Thm.~\ref{thm:regret_lower_bound} shows that the price to pay for LDP in the RL setting is a factor $1/(\exp(\varepsilon) - 1)$ compared to the non-private lower bound of $H\sqrt{SAK}$.} The regret lower bound scales multiplicatively with the privacy parameter $\varepsilon$.
+The recent work of \citep{vietri2020privaterl} shows that for JDP, the regret in finite-horizon MDPs is lower-bounded by $\Omega\left( H\sqrt{SAK} + \frac{1}{\varepsilon}\right)$.
+Thm.~\ref{thm:regret_lower_bound} shows that the local differential privacy setting is inherently harder than the joint differential privacy one for small $\epsilon$, as our lower-bound scales with $\sqrt{K}/\varepsilon$ when $\varepsilon \approxeq 0$.
+Both bounds scale with $\sqrt{K}$ when $\varepsilon \rightarrow +\infty$.